Skip to main content

 Welcome to the USC Upstate Library guide on creating persistent links to our electronic databases and articles.
-This guide will explain what a persistent link is and how it may be used.
-In addition, basic steps will be provided to assist with creating the links that consistently work properly.
+This guide will explain persistent links is and how to use them.
+In addition, a few simple steps will outline how to identify and create these links on your own.

 What is a persistent link?

-A persistent link is a permanent link designed to facilitate access to an online article, database or saved search.
-These links can be used in course management software, on websites or delivered via e-mail.
-It is also possible to generate links that allow viewers to access electronic resources from off-campus when the link is structured properly (viewers will still have to sign in through our proxy server to access from off campus).
+A persistent link is a permanent link designed to provide access to an online article, database or saved search.
+These links can be used in Blackboard course management software, on websites, or delivered via e-mail.
+It is also possible to generate links that allow viewers to access electronic resources from off campus when the link is structured properly (viewers will still have to sign in through our proxy server to access from off campus).

 Why use persistent links?